im-open/iis-site-action/README.md

 # IIS Site Action

-This action can start, stop, or restart an On-Prem IIS website
+This action can start, stop, or restart an IIS website hosted on a target windows server.

 ## Index <!-- omit in toc -->